broblocodex/5-minute-tutorials/video2/use-cases.md

 ---

-## 1) Spawn area chaos control
+## 1) Spawn area fun zone

-**The idea:** Put jump pads in your spawn area for fun, but use cooldown to prevent new players from getting launched 5 times in one step and rage-quitting.
+**The idea:** Put jump pads around your spawn area to give players something fun to do while waiting for games to start or friends to join.

-**Why cooldown matters:** Without it, stepping on the pad triggers from legs, arms, torso separately - players get launched way too high and it feels broken instead of fun.
+**Why it works:** Creates a lively, energetic atmosphere.
+Players naturally gravitate toward bouncing around, and it makes your lobby feel alive and welcoming.

 **Setup:**
-1. Use Step 01 (`steps/01-cooldown.lua`) - this is essential here
+1. Use Step 01 (`steps/01-cooldown.lua`) - prevents the multi-launch spam issue
-2. Place pads around spawn benches or waiting areas
+2. Place 3-5 pads around benches, waiting areas, or open spaces
-3. Set `LAUNCH_FORCE` gentle (25-35) and `COOLDOWN` to 0.8s
+3. Keep `LAUNCH_FORCE` moderate (35-45) - fun but not overwhelming
-4. Players get one smooth launch per step, not a chaotic multi-bounce
+4. Space them out so players don't accidentally chain-bounce

-**Test it:** Try the basic script first - you'll see players getting launched multiple times per step.
-Then switch to Step 01 and feel the difference.
+**More ideas:** Different colored pads for different launch heights.

 ---